Overview

 - Free and MIT-licensed.
 Every feature is included.
 No enterprise tier, no feature gating.

-- 20+ built-in features.
-Sorting, filtering, pagination, cell editing, clipboard, undo/redo, fill handle, row selection, cell range selection, column pinning, column groups, CSV export, context menu, keyboard navigation, status bar, and more.
+- 25+ built-in features.
+Sorting, filtering, pagination, cell editing, clipboard, undo/redo, fill handle, row selection, cell range selection, column pinning, column groups, CSV export, context menu, keyboard navigation, cell references, virtual scrolling, status bar, sidebar, and more.

 - TypeScript-first.
 Full strict-mode TypeScript with exported types for every prop, event, and API method.

 - Lightweight.
 The Radix package has no heavy framework dependency.
-Fluent and Material packages use their respective component libraries as peer dependencies.
+Fluent uses

 Architecture

-OGrid is built on a 3-layer architecture: a pure TypeScript core, framework adapter layers (React hooks, Angular services, Vue composables), and thin UI shells.
+OGrid is built on a 3-layer architecture: a pure TypeScript core, a React adapter layer, and thin UI shells.
 No duplicated logic, no drift.

 Core Layer - @alaarab/ogrid-core

 Pure TypeScript with zero dependencies.
-Provides the type system (IOGridProps, IColumnDef, IOGridApi, FilterValue, etc.) and shared algorithms (getCellValue, buildHeaderRows, parseValue, normalizeSelectionRange, etc.) used by both the React and JS packages.
+Provides the type system (IOGridProps, IColumnDef, IOGridApi, FilterValue, etc.) and shared algorithms (getCellValue, buildHeaderRows, parseValue, normalizeSelectionRange, etc.) consumed by the React adapter.

 | Domain | Hooks |